-Care for children diagnosed with medulloblastoma doesn’t end when active treatment has finished.
-Your child’s health care team will continue to check to make sure the tumor has not returned, manage any side effects, and monitor your child’s overall health.
+Care for children diagnosed with medulloblastoma does not end when active treatment has finished.
+Your child’s health care team will continue to check that the tumor has not come back, manage any side effects, and monitor your child’s overall health.
 This is called follow-up care.
 All children treated for medulloblastoma should have life-long, follow-up care.

 Watching for recurrence

 During follow-up care, a doctor familiar with your child’s medical history can give you personalized information about the risk of recurrence.
-Your doctor will also ask specific questions about your child’s health.
-Some children may have blood tests or imaging tests as part of regular follow-up care, but testing recommendations depend on several factors, including the type of tumor and stage originally diagnosed and the types of treatment given.
+The doctor will ask specific questions about your child’s health.
+Some children may have blood tests or imaging tests as part of regular follow-up care, but testing recommendations depend on several factors, including the type of tumor and stage first diagnosed and the types of treatment given.